DLaVA: Document Language and Vision Assistant for Answer Localization with Enhanced Interpretability and Trustworthiness: Introduction

 \end{enumerate}

 The remainder of this paper is organized as follows: In Section~\ref{sec:related}, we review related work and present a literature survey.
-Section~\ref{sec:method} details our proposed approach, DLaVA, describing both the OCR-Dependent and OCR-Free architectures.
-Section~\ref{sec:Experiments} presents the experimental setup, including dataset descriptions, baseline models, and ablation study architectures.
-In Section~\ref{sec:result}, we discuss the results, highlighting the interpretability, trustworthiness, and explainability of the models.
-Section~\ref{sec:limitations} addresses the limitations and future work.
-Finally, Section~\ref{sec:conclusion} concludes the paper and outlines future work.
+Section~\ref{sec:method} details our proposed approach - DLaVA.
+Section~\ref{sec:Experiments} presents the experimental setup, including dataset descriptions, hyperparameters, baseline models, and ablation study models.
+In Section~\ref{sec:result}, we discuss the results, highlighting the trustworthiness, interpretability, and explainability of the proposed DLaVA model.
+Finally, Section~\ref{sec:conclusion} concludes the paper and outlines the future work.